-Ebonie Lee is an NYC-based Brazilian Zouk dancer, performer & instructor.
+Ebonie Lee is a Denver-based Brazilian Zouk Lambada dancer, performer & instructor.
 Ebonie has trained extensively in a variety of dance modalities.
 Ebonie pursued Japanese Classical, African, Latin, contemporary Indian and Modern dance at Williams College and abroad.
 She interned at Washington, DC arts organizations such as Dance Exchange and the DC Dance Collective, adding Contemporary, Jazz and Blues dance to her repertoire.
 She studied Salsa, Mambo and Afro-Latin dance under Tanya Kianda Fiske and Psyon D. Scott.

 Ebonie has completed teacher training and professional development courses by Jaime Aroxa & Kiri Chapman, Kim Rottier, Alex & Mathilde, and Brenda & Anderson.

-Ebonie is always interested in the dances of the African Diaspora and conscious movement techniques, incorporating a variety of dance styles into her movement.
+Ebonie is always interested in Brazilian Zouk Lambada history, as well as other dances of the African Diaspora and conscious movement techniques, incorporating a variety of dance styles into her movement.
 She believes in the power of dance to connect and communicate, and the nourishment that creativity brings to life.